seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **LAFEU**
 Nay, come your ways.

+**KING**
+This haste hath wings indeed.

+**LAFEU**
+Nay, come your ways:
-This is his majesty; say your mind to him.
+This is his majesty; say your mind to him:
+A traitor you do look like; but such traitors
+His majesty seldom fears: I am Cressid's uncle,
+That dare leave two together; fare you well.

 *Exit*